WiscCsAirg/WiscCsAirg/index.md

   [AIRG](https://lists.cs.wisc.edu/mailman/listinfo/airg).
 The mailing
   list is the primary means of communication.
 All readings are announced via the mailing list.
-The list is limited to those with a `*.wisc.edu` e-mail address or community members that have showed up to a meeting and asked to sign up.
+The list is limited to those with a `*wisc.edu` e-mail address or members of the public that have showed up to a meeting and asked to sign up.

 Ideas for What to Present